sister-jpl/sister-preprocess/README.md

 		ang20191027t204454.tar.gz

 Preprocessing of AVNG also includes optional spatial resampling.
-Spatial resampling is performed by aggregationg and averaging pixels to the closest resolution to the target resolution.
-For example, for a target pixel size of 30m and source pixel size of 5.6m, pixel will be averaged in 5x5 blocks of pixels for an output resolution of 28m.
+Spatial resampling is performed by aggregating and averaging pixels followed by a nearest neighbor resampling to the target resolution.

 ![AVng preprocess workflow](./figures/avng_workflow.svg)